metrorailings/OwlBlog/content/posts/week-8-quick-insights.md

 ## Buccaneers @ Titans

 On the first drive, the Buccaneers could have scored.
 But two bad decisions by Winston killed any chance at a touchdown.
 The first bad decision came when he tried to force a throw to Mike Evans under heavy coverage.
-The second bad decision was not diagnosing man-to-man coverage before the snap and throwing to his tight end crossing the formation over.
+The second bad decision was not diagnosing man-to-man coverage before the snap and throwing to his tight end crossing over the formation from behind the line of scrimmage.

 Jameis messing up a snap ends up giving the Titans a goal-to-go touchdown.